 Getting Legal Help

-If you have questions about your state's textbook review process or any other issues related to education law, you can contact an education attorney in your area.
+You should speak to a lawyer if you have questions about your state's textbook review process.
+They can help with any issues related to education in American law.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.